NECROZMA04/elden-thing/README.md

 Alternatively, if you’ve configured a build system like Maven or Gradle, use the corresponding commands to build and run the game.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit your pull requests for any new features, bug fixes, or improvements.
-Follow the existing project structure and coding style.

 Enjoy!!